elizabethmcd/genomes-MAGs-database/README.md

 - `ncbi-bioproject-files/` contains individual bioproject accession information for all datasets, from which genomes were downloaded through `ncbi-genome-download` and used to merge metadata
 - `bioproject-accession-lists/` contains accession lists for each bioproject, and the combined list for bulk download
+- `metadata/` more detaild metadata information on specific metagenomic projects and downloaded genomes from NCBI